contactjw/Service-Browser/README.md

 (Runs in Java 14, these commands are for MacOS users) STEPS TO RUN THE PROGRAM:

 1.)
-Extract all of the files to a new project directory in whichever IDE you prefer.
+Extract all of the files to a new project directory.

 2.)
 Open terminal and navigate to the src directory of the project and issue the command: % javac *.java\
     This command will compile all of the .java files into .class files which are runnable.